dannystaple/dannystaple.github.io/_posts/2005-12-17-review-of-bitweaver.md

 This week, I came across something new, and decided to evaluate it for testing - Bitweaver.
 Bitweaver actually started life as "TikiPro", a fork of Tikiwiki.
 It is far more modular, and fell out with the tiki maintainer over the use of PhpBB.
 In my evaluation - I notice it is much faster than tiki because of fewer database hits and optimized code.
 It only loads or installs the required modules.

-So I made sure my test server was up to spec, met all the requirements (since I run a couple of tiki test sites, it was pretty much there already), downloaded Bitweaver1.1, and installed it.
+So I made sure my test server was up to spec, met all the requirements (since I run a couple of tiki test sites, it was there already), downloaded Bitweaver1.1, and installed it.
 I will freely admit, since it is closely related to tikiwiki, and since I am comfortable with tikiwiki - I compared it most closely with tiki.

 Bitweavers installation was shiny and easy, although, since installation is a rare operation, and I am comfortable installing tikiwiki, I don't consider it that important.
 Once installed, and clicking around the sample data from the installation - the speed difference between this and tiki running on the same box was quite notable.
 It is definitely nippier.
 The only thing that has not undergone a speedup is the search system, which is quite slow, clunky and a little unreliable - a problem shared by the tiki search - and the reason I pair up with a google sitesearch bar.